An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Some of the McCowan family moved to Ireland, but this topic is not covered in this excerpt.
 Another 265 words(19 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the uncertainties and discrimination faced in Scotland, many decided to head out for North America.
 Once they arrived, many Scots fought with relish in the American War of Independence; some went north to Canada as United Empire Loyalists.
 Many ancestors of these Scots have recovered their lost national heritage in the 20th century through Clan organizations and Scottish historical societies.
 Among the settlers to North America were:

-McCowan Settlers in the United States in the 18th Century
+McCowan Settlers in United States in the 18th Century

-McCowan Settlers in the United States in the 19th Century
+McCowan Settlers in United States in the 19th Century

-McCowan Settlers in the United States in the 20th Century
+McCowan Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.